 After victim Pods are preempted, they get their graceful termination period.
 If

 another node becomes available while scheduler is waiting for the victim Pods to

-terminate, scheduler will use the other node to schedule Pod P. As a result
+terminate, scheduler may use the other node to schedule Pod P. As a result

 nodeName of Pod spec are not always the same.
 Also, if

 scheduler preempts Pods on Node N, but then a higher priority Pod than Pod P